 7. Your page design is dated, boring, or hard to read.

 An eye-pleasing design is interesting, and it invites potential employers to linger over your document.
 This means ample white space, a font choice that is easily read by both human eyes and applicant tracking software, a font size that doesn’t require screen adjustment or a magnifying glass, and formatting elements such as bullets and bolding to bring attention where you want it.

 This seems obvious, but it’s worth double-checking.
 When someone calls the number you’ve provided, does it connect?
 Is the voicemail message professional?
 Are you using your current employer’s email?
 (Hint: Don’t!)

 This is a biggie for both ATS and human readers.
-Ask a competent proofreader to review your document before you send it off.
+Ask a competent proofreader to review your document before you send it.

 Spellcheck is a good start, but it won’t catch everything.
 ATS won’t know that “manger” meant “manager” and HR folks can be more than a little judgmental about stray commas, unnecessary apostrophes, and random capitalization.

-As a Certified Professional Résumé Writer, I transform ho-hum documents into dynamic, keyword-infused, and attention-capturing résumés.
+If you’ve tried making these principles work for your résumé, but you’re stuck on the how-to, contact me.
+I’d be happy to talk with you about your current strategy and offer suggestions.
+As a Certified Professional Résumé Writer, I have transformed hundreds of ho-hum documents into dynamic, keyword-infused, and attention-capturing résumés.
 You don’t need to—in fact, you shouldn’t—tackle this all-important project on your own.
-Invest in yourself and start getting results.

 Linda Mulcahy, CPRW